rafa-sealmetrics/hub/docs/metric-insights/understanding-referrer-loss-and-direct-traffic-in-sealmetrics.md

 12. Canonical or base tag issues

-Improper use of<base>or canonical tags can confuse browsers and lead to referrer anomalies.
+Improper use ofor canonical tags can confuse browsers and lead to referrer anomalies.

 Advanced Technical Causes